Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

+## v 1.1.33 to v.1.1.34
+The update implements `getVideoUrl` function.

 ## v 1.1.32 to v.1.1.33
 The update merges several apis for videos, audios and images.